Age Discrimination Attorneys in New York City, New Jersey and Philadelphia

 Under § 8-07 (1) an employer cannot refuse to hire, promote or terminate an individual based on their age.
 The employer must provide the same terms and conditions of employment, salary and benefits of employment regardless of age.
 It must be noted, these protection include both apprentice, training and internship programs.

 These protections not only apply to the hiring and life of employment of an employee, they also extend to the application and advertising of the open position.
 It is an unlawfully discriminatory practice to make any inquiry or application which sets limitations based on age, whether explicit or implied.
-However, there is an exception which allows employers to make such inquires if they can show a legitimate reason, such as licensing, for inquiring about an applicant’s age.
+However, there is an exception which allows employers to make such inquiries if they can show a legitimate reason, such as licensing, for inquiring about an applicant’s age.
 The age discrimination attorneys at the Derek Smith Law Group can walk you through all areas of your EEOC claim or Age discrimination lawsuit.
 Call today for a free consultation.
 Our age discrimination lawyers charge no fee unless we recover for you in your discrimination case.

 Under New York City Law, an employer is forbidden from establishing seniority, layoff or recall lists based on age.
 This does not absolutely bar seniority systems, however, such systems must be based on length of employment as opposed to age.

-Under NYC law it is also unlawful for any labor organization or union to deny benefits, services or membership based on an employee’s age. § 8-07 (1) also prohibits mandatory retirements, to include reduction of retirement pay and benefits based on age of retirement; with an exception being made for certain executives and persons of high policy making positions.
+Under NYC law it is also unlawful for any labor organization or union to deny benefits, services or membership based on an employee’s age. § 8-07 (1) also prohibits mandatory retirements, to include reduction of retirement pay and benefits based on the age of retirement; with an exception being made for certain executives and persons of high policy-making positions.
 Employment agencies are not exempt from § 8-07(1), they must provide services to individuals over the age of forty (40) along with recommendations on the same basis they would provide to clients of other age groups.

 Generally, NYC administrative law § 8 -07 (1) provides very similar protections as that of Federal and State law.
 While not always clear, if an employee feels as though they were denied employment, terminated from employment or the conditions of their employment were altered because of their age, then they may have a claim for employment discrimination based on age.